nus-cs2103-AY2021S1/ip/docs/README.md

 Adds a todo, deadline or event task.

-Note that for deadline, a `/by` followed by the date in the format `YYYY-MM-DD` is required
+Note that for a deadline, a `/by` followed by the date in the format `YYYY-MM-DD` is required

-Note that for event, a `/at` followed by the date and time in the format `YYYY-MM-DD TT:TT-TT:TT` is required
+Note that for an event, a `/at` followed by the date and time in the format `YYYY-MM-DD TT:TT-TT:TT` is required

 Example of usage: